jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

           module.non_existent_function()
           module.NonExistentClass()

 Fantastic! all the tests still pass and I have a way to catch exceptions that are raised in programs I am testing.
-I also encountered the following exceptions
+I also encountered the following :ref:`Exceptions<Exceptions>`

 * :ref:`AssertionError`
 * :ref:`ModuleNotFoundError`